Love to swing? Then this is a post for you.

 Always check the swing with your weight by hanging on it with your feet just off the ground BEFORE you get on and push off.
 Go gently with the kids.
 Make sure the landing looks good.

 - 1. Norleywood Dip Swing – Location -SO41 5RU- Norleywood swing by the old red telephone box.
 SO41 5RU – head to the middle of the hamlet.
-Ask locals for the Red Telephone box.
-The wwing is in the woods just behind it.
+The swing is in the woods just behind it.

 - 2. Norleywood Bridge Swing – The one over the stream by the humpy bridge.
 SO41 5RR – on Norleywood Road in the dip, by the white bridge, over the stream, before Sheepwash Cottage on the corner.